huplay/open-all-gpt/README.md

 ## Trained parameters ##

-The parameter files should be provided in `safetensors` file format, but the app can download these from the configured repository.
+The parameter files should be in `safetensors` format.
+The app can download these from the configured repository.

+Above the 32-bit float (which is the same as the standard Java float), 16-bit float values are also supported.
+(FLOAT16 and BFLOAT16).
+There's no 16-bit float data type in Java, so those parameters are converted to Java short, which is an integer data type in theory, but with a conversion trick it can be used.
+This conversion needs extra computation, but at least it doesn't occupy more memory than necessary.
+(At calculation, we always use 32-bit float arithmetic.)

 ## Configuration ##